 Fleischer died on June 25, 1972.
 His last issue as editor and publisher of The Ring was the September 1972 issue.

 Based upon all these accomplishments, Fleischer was among the inaugural inductees named to the International Boxing Hall of Fame in 1990.
-He was also inducted into the International Jewish Sports Hall of Fame and the World Boxing Hall of Fame.
+He was also inducted into the International Jewish Sports Hall of Fame.